Changelog

 - WASM Transition: Initial deployment of the Rust-based evaluation kernel for Sidecar nodes.

-- Latency Tiering: Formal distinction between Kernel Logic and Network propagation (< 1.2ms evaluation).
+- Latency Tiering: Formal distinction between Kernel Logic and Network propagation (1.2ms median evaluation).

 - Forensic Ledger: Stabilization of the SHA-256 hash-chaining mechanism for audit logs.